binaryphile/docker-redmine/README.md

 Plugins are mounted from the `redmine-2.3-stable/plugin` folder in this directory.
-Run `./install-plugins.sh` to rebundle and run plugin migrations (I'm currently not 100% confident with this script, so if you )run into problems, let me know.
+Run `./install-plugins.sh` to rebundle and run plugin migrations.
+By default it will run the migrations in development mode, so if you want them to run in production mode, set `export RAILS_ENV=production` in the `.env` file _in the redmine-2.3-stable` directory_.

 The image includes git and mercurial SCM executables.
 If you need others you'll have to rebuild the image.